Thamish/Sparta_Project/README.md

 - Commit All Code

-<strong>Next Sprint</strong> : I hope to add a filter function to search for players
+<strong>Next Sprint</strong> : I hope to add a filter function to search for all of the listboxes

 ## Sprint 3